 Scene features along the railway include heathland, woods, cuttings, a gated crossing, a bridge over main road together with road and track bridges over railway.
 The railway runs alongside a golf links and there are also good sea views along much of the line.
-Also, as we are in the 'bumpy' part of Norfolk, we can also manage hills!
+As we are in the ‘bumpy’ part of Norfolk, we can also manage hills!

 Whatever the size of your production or budget, we can help.